kunalrohan-maker/Terraform-Module-Landing-Zone/README.md

 # Terraform-Module-Landing-Zone

-Module to create VM in one go
+Module to create VM & Azure Load Balancer in one go